jayeclark/banking/Specification.md

 ### PAGES

 **Home.html**
 Static home page with bootstrap card styling, an image, and a welcome message.
+There will be a spanish and german version too available in subfolders.

 **Footer.html**
 Static footer.
-Separated into its own file for ease of reading the code
+Separated into its own file for ease of reading the code.
+There will be a spanish and german version too available in subfolders.

 **LoggedIn.html**
 Static boilerplate to show after account creation/login.
 Most items are not clickable, it's just boilerplate to look more interesting than a blank page.
+There will be a spanish and german version too.

 **CreateAccount.js**
 Component screen with boostrap card styling and a form to create an account.
+LoggedIn should be passed to this component as it should not display if the user is not logged in.
+FormType should also be passed.
+Sitedata should be passed for language rendering purposes.

 **Deposit.js**
 Component screen that mimics depositing a check.
+LoggedIn, Balance and setBalance, and formType should be passed to this component.
+Sitedata should be passed for language rendering purposes.

 **Withdraw.js**
 Component screen that mimics requesting a withdrawal or transferring to an external account.
+LoggedIn, Balance and setBalance, and formType should be passed to this component.
+Sitedata should be passed for language rendering purposes.

 **AllData.hs**
 Component screen that mimics the account view option in banking websites.
+TxnData and setTxnData should be passed to this component.
+Sitedata should be passed for language rendering purposes.

 ### COMPONENTS
 **AppNav.js**
 This component provides the navigation in the bad banking app

 **Card.js**
 A basic card component for displaying the withdrawal, deposit, alldata, and create account ui's.
+Props passed to the card include styling details, formType,

 **FormFormik.js**
 A form component built using the Formik library.
 Forms generate automatically based on the props passed to the component.